michakfromparis/gitlab-ci.net/README.md

 What is gitlab-ci.net?
 =============

-*gitlab-ci.net* is a .NET REST client implementation of the GitLab Ci API with no external dependencies.
+**gitlab-ci.net** is a .net rest client implementation of the GitLab Ci API with no external dependencies.

 Usage
 =============

-It's a wrapper of the REST api.
-Read the [GitLab docs](https://github.com/gitlabhq/gitlab-ci/tree/master/doc/api) and start using by
+**gitlab-ci.net** is a wrapper of the REST api.
+See the [GitLabCi docs](https://github.com/gitlabhq/gitlab-ci/tree/master/doc/api) or quickstart by

-Creating a GitLabCiClient instance:
+- Creating a GitLabCiClient instance:

 ```csharp